HL7NZ/nzf/input/pagecontent/example-queries.md

 Get a specific medication based on sctid via code - returns a bundle
 >[base]/Medication?code=44282231000116104

-Get a specific medication based on sctid via pharmacode (only applies to CTPPs) - returns a bundle
+Get a specific medication based on sctid via Pharmacode® (only applies to CTPPs) - returns a bundle
 >[base]/Medication?code=393924

 Get a specific medication based on sctid via GTIN - returns a bundle